flavienbwk/book-devops/eng/README.md

 To prevent technological lag, organization leaders can adopt several practices:

 - Continuously train staff, including decision-makers (see chapter "[Continuous Training](#continuous-training)").
-- Maintain an internal innovation capability to stay critical (see chapter "[Internal Team Model](#internal-team-model)").
+- Maintain an internal innovation capability to stay critical (see chapter "[Internal team model](#internal-team-model)").
-- Accept controlled risk-taking and promote open communication (see chapter "[Accepting Failure](#accepting-failure)").
+- Accept controlled risk-taking and promote open communication (see chapter "[Accepting failure](#accepting-failure)").
-- Measure and implement indicators to avoid complacency (see chapter "[Measure Everything](#measure-everything)").
+- Measure and implement indicators to avoid complacency (see chapter "[Measuring everything](#measuring-everything)").

 # Prerequisites

-Designing the best service (a method, software, or tool) won't let you shine unless you provide easy access, uninterrupted service, and support.
+Designing the best service (a method, software, or tool) won't let you be helpful to your organization unless you provide easy access, uninterrupted service, and support.
 DevOps will enable you to structure and maintain this source of value.

 This book doesn't even require your team to be especially large, nor does it require your leaders to already be convinced.
 However, it does require your team to be convinced that they can drive the project forward.
 Of course, over time, support from other teams in your organization will become a valuable argument to showcase the success of your initiative.